 Music.
 And its transition from Eastern Europe, to America and back again to Europe.
 Klezmer music is Jewish Ashkenaze folk music.
 If folk music is the soul of a culture, Klezmer is Jewish Soul Music.
-Meaning "instrument of music" or zemer and kliThe word Klezmer comes from two Hebrew words: "vessel of music," it can refer to a musician or musical instrument.
+The word Klezmer comes from two Hebrew words: kli and zemer.
+Meaning "instrument of music" or "vessel of music," it can refer to a musician or musical instrument.